 Each year, when the weather gets cooler, mice want to move into a warm and cozy home.
-While you’re out enjoying a Pumpkin Spice Latte and Instagramming your love of #SweaterWeather, mice are planning and plotting ways to escape the cold.
-Don’t let rodents set their sights on your home this winter.
+While you’re out enjoying a Pumpkin Spice Latte and Instagramming your love of #SweaterWeather, mice activity increases as they are planning and plotting ways to escape the cold.

 Common interests aside, rodents and other pests are unwelcome intruders.
-They can spread disease, damage property, and give you a serious case of the heebie jeebies!
+They can spread disease, damage property, and give you a serious case of the heebie-jeebies!
+Don’t let rodents set their sights on your home this winter.

-- Store items in air tight, chew proof containers.
-Keeping winter gear neatly stored will clear the clutter, while reducing stress and rodent hiding spots.
-Sealing pantry items in air tight containers will help them last longer, and keep them safe from hungry pests.
+- Store items in air-tight, chew-proof containers.
+Keeping winter gear neatly stored will clear the clutter while reducing stress and rodent hiding spots.
+Sealing pantry items in air-tight containers will help them last longer, and keep them safe from hungry pests.

-- Use a botanical rodent repellent.
-Getting rid of mice is as easy as setting out a pouch of Stay Away® Even if it’s too cold to go outside, the fresh, woodsy scent will remind you of the outdoors while repelling rodents.
+- Finally, consider using a botanical rodent repellent.
+Setting out a pouch of Stay Away® Rodent will not only help get rid of mice but will prevent them from entering your home in the first place.
+Even if it’s too cold to go outside, the fresh, woodsy scent will remind you of the outdoors while repelling rodents.

 After you’ve done a little due diligence to prevent a mouse infestation, there is plenty left to enjoy about this time of year.
 The days may be getting shorter, but cooler temperatures and earlier nights are the perfect excuse for snuggling up in your comfiest clothes and enjoying a guilt-free night of binge-watching your favorite show.
 The holidays will be here before we know it, but for now, sit back, relax and savor the season!